Foundation Models for Causal Inference via Prior-Data Fitted Networks: Abstract

 \section{Abstract}

 Prior-data fitted networks (PFNs) have recently been proposed as a promising way to train tabular foundation models.
 PFNs are transformers that are pre-trained on synthetic data generated from a prespecified prior distribution and that enable Bayesian inference through in-context learning.
 In this paper, we introduce \emph{CausalFM}, a comprehensive framework for training PFN-based foundation models in various causal inference settings.
 First, we formalize the construction of Bayesian priors for causal inference based on structural causal models (SCMs) in a principled way and derive necessary criteria for the validity of such priors.
-Building on this, we propose a novel family of prior distributions using causality-inspired Bayesian neural networks that enable CausalFM to perform Bayesian causal inference in various settings, including back-door, front-door, and instrumental variable adjustment.
-Finally, we instantiate CausalFM and explicitly train a foundation model for estimating conditional average treatment effects (CATEs) using back-door adjustment.
-We show that CausalFM performs competitively for CATE estimation using various synthetic and semi-synthetic benchmarks.
+Building on this, we propose a novel family of prior distributions using causality-inspired Bayesian neural networks that enable CausalFM to perform Bayesian causal inference in various settings, including for back-door, front-door, and instrumental variable adjustment.
+Finally, we instantiate CausalFM and explicitly train models to perform in-context learning in these settings.
+We show that CausalFM achieves competitive in-context learning performance even when compared to baselines that are specifically trained for the task at hand.
 In sum, our framework can be used as a general recipe to train foundation models for various causal inference settings.
 In contrast to the current state-of-the-art in causal inference, CausalFM offers a novel paradigm with the potential to fundamentally change how practitioners perform causal inference in medicine, economics, and other disciplines.